 Explore the gallery below to find out more about our Formal Gardens.

 Take a buggy tour of the lake to enjoy all the main sights such as the Grand Bridge and the 'finest view in England' and learn the history of the Park.
 Tours run at intervals throughout the day and can be booked at Flagstaff Visitor Information Point.
-A small fee of £3.50 per adult and £2.50 per child applies for this tour.
+A small fee applies for this tour.
+Further buggy tours can be booked at the Welcome Desk upon arrival - these include tours of the Formal Gardens and of the the lambing fields.

 Plan de visite et informations